Xorlent/PoESP32-SNMP-Environmental-Monitor/README.md

 - $199: MONNIT PoE-X Temperature
 - $295: Room Alert 3S

-## Device Capability Comparison
+## Device Overview
 This project produces a SNMPv1/2c temperature and humidity monitoring device.
-Configuration is set when the device is flashed, and it can optionally be managed from your DHCP server.
-The configurable settings are:
+Configuration is set when the device is flashed, and it can optionally be managed from a DHCP server.
-- Host name
-- Device IP and subnet
-- IP gateway
-- SNMP read community string
-- Authorized SNMP monitoring host IP address list

 ## Programming
 _Once you've successfully programmed a single unit, skip step 1.
 Repeating this process takes less than 5 minutes from start to finish._